mariabartlett/massive-data-spring-2025-final-project/README.md

 </table>

-With the exception of `.gitignore` and `.readme`, all other scripts in the repository are used to produce and host our website.
+With the exception of `.gitignore` and `readme.md`, all other scripts in the repository are used to produce and host our website.

 ## Website